-(o) Exterior Lighting
+(o) Exterior Lighting in Rural Resource Area (5)

 Exterior lighting on buildings shall be fixed, no higher than 1 metre above finished ground level, capped, filtered or pointed downwards and screened so as to reduce lux spill.
 There shall be no lighting of vehicle accessways within any sites.